Herbert Ward (sculptor): Roger Casement

 Ward first met Roger Casement in the Congo in 1884.
 They became close friends, a friendship which lasted 30 years, and he asked Casement to be the godfather of his youngest son.
 Writing in 1910, Ward says:

 Imagine a tall, handsome man, of fine bearing; thin, mere muscle and bone, a sun-tanned face, blue eyes and black curly hair.
 A pure Irishman he is, with a captivating voice and singular charm of manner.
 A man of distinction and great refinement, high-minded and courteous, impulsive and poetical.
 Quixotic perhaps some would say, and with a certain truth, for few men have shown themselves so regardless of personal advancement.
 Ward helped finance Edmund Morel's pamphlet The Congo Slave State (1903) and introduced him to Casement.
 Describing Casement to Morel, Ward wrote: "No man walks this earth at the moment who is more absolutely good and honest and noble-minded".
 Ward subscribed as a supporter of the Congo Reform Association, which was founded by Casement and Morel.

-Ward fell out with Casement because of his activities at the start of World War I. Casement traveled to Berlin to solicit German help for an armed Irish uprising for independence, at a time when the British government would be immersed in war.
+Ward fell out with Casement because of his activities at the start of World War I. Casement travelled to Berlin to solicit German help for an armed Irish uprising for independence, at a time when the British government would be immersed in war.
 Ward wrote "the enormity of his action is beyond exaggeration.
 He is a traitor pure and simple ...
 I have made up my mind to turn him down forever".
-He fulfilled his threat, refusing to sign the petition for clemency that was organised in 1916 by writer Arthur Conan-Doyle after Casement was condemned to death for treason.
+He fulfilled his threat, refusing to sign the petition for clemency that was organised in 1916 by writer Arthur Conan Doyle after Casement was condemned to death for treason.
 Joseph Conrad, a fellow officer with Ward of the Sanford Exploring Company and then a friend of Casement, also refused to sign.
 Ward arranged for the name of his youngest son (Casement's godson) to be changed by deed poll from Roger Casement Ward to Rodney Sanford Ward.